 Known as Venus in Roman mythology, Aphrodite is popularly known as the goddess of love and sexuality.
-But it doesn’t stop there — she was born from the white foam that Heavne/Uranus’ severed genitals created in the ocean after his son tossed them into the water, so she’s also known as a goddess of war and the sea.
-You might want to skip the whole “severed genitals” thing though when you tell people about the meaning behind the name.
+But it doesn’t stop there — she was born from the white foam that Heaven/Uranus’ severed genitals created in the ocean after his son tossed them into the water, so she’s also known as a goddess of war and the sea.
+You might want to skip the whole “severed genitals” thing when you tell people about the meaning behind the name, though.

 Hestia is a lovely name for a girl, as she is known for being the goddess of home and hearth.
 But not because she is a homebody — rather, Zeus put Hestia, known as Vestia in Roman mythology, in charge of tending the fires where people cooked or made sacrifices, so she received a share of each one people made.
 Not a bad gig, to be honest.

 This name is such a short and sweet name for a little girl.
 It means rainbow and comes from Greek origin.
 Iris represents power, royalty, faith, courage, and wisdom.
 In Greek mythology, Iris was a messenger of Zeus and Hera who used the rainbow to travel between heaven and earth.
 This name also represents the colorful part of the human eye and a popular perennial flower.